ashikjs/HTML5/README.md

 # HTML5
 HTML5 +Boilerplate + Font Awasam
-here you get a basic html5 template for start your code with html5, css, boostrap and fontawsam
+here you get a basic html5 template for start your code with html5, css, boostrap and fontawsam.
+Also Get both Version minfied and unminfied.
 #Update Libbery
 ***jQuery 3.1.1***